n1kk/shift-tab/README.md

 </p>`;
 ```

-See the list of all [exported aliases](#exported-aliases).
+See the list of all [exported aliases](#all-exported-aliases).

 #### Whitespace

-It works with both `tabs` abd `spaces`.
-The first indent character that is encountered become the indentation character, so be sure not to mix both.
+It works with both `tabs` and `spaces`.
+The first indent character that is encountered will become the indentation character, so be sure not to mix both.

 ## API and Configuration